Different Sex Drives in Marriage for most couples, reminds me of this joke:

 Would you like help to negotiate your sexual desire differences?

-Couples Therapy Inc. has two board-certified sex therapists and other qualified couples therapists with significant training in helping sexual problems.
+Couples Therapy Inc. has sex therapists and other qualified couples therapists with significant training in helping sexual problems.

 Call 844 - 9 - COUPLE extension 2 and ask to set up an appointment.